-If you are a father, a father to be, or a little girl yourself (no matter your age), cherish the moments and bond you share.
-A girl can learn a lot from her dad and a girl can take a different perspective on things just because her dad was the one to show her.
+If you are a father, a father-to-be, or a little girl yourself (no matter your age), cherish the moments and bond you share.
+A girl can learn a lot from her dad, and a girl can take a different perspective on things just because her dad was the one to show her.

 If, as a dad, you feel uncomfortable doing "stereotypical boy things" with your daughter, there are plenty of items around to help break the ice.
-Barbie fishing rods for example or pink tackle boxes, overalls or gloves.
+Barbie fishing rods, for example, or pink tackle boxes, overalls, or gloves.

 Dads, don't expect your time together to be the same as with your son.
-It won't be and it shouldn't necessarily be.
+It won't be, and it shouldn't necessarily be.
 This is a good thing.
-There are probably a hundred more ways a relationship with a dad and his little girl can be explained and explored.
+There are probably a hundred more ways a relationship between a dad and his little girl can be explained and explored.
 No matter how old you are or how far away you live from each other, there will always be special moments you can cherish together.

 © 2012 WorkAtHomeMums